closureOSS/webpush-csharp/README.md

 }
 ```

+> [!NOTE]
-> **Note:** `SendNotificationAsync()` you don't need to define a payload, and this
-method will work without a VAPID keys if the push service supports it.
+> `SendNotificationAsync()` you don't need to define a payload, and this method will work without a VAPID keys if the push service supports it.

 ### Input

 **Push Subscription**

-The first argument must be an PushSubscription object containing the details for a push
+The first argument must be an PushSubscription object containing the details for a push subscription.
-subscription.

 **Payload**

 The payload is optional, but if set, will be the data sent with a push
 message.

-This must be a *string*
+This must be a _string_

-> **Note:** In order to encrypt the *payload*, the *pushSubscription* **must**
+> **Note:** In order to encrypt the _payload_, the _pushSubscription_ **must**
-have a *keys* object with *p256dh* and *auth* values.
+> have a _keys_ object with _p256dh_ and _auth_ values.

 **Options**

-Options is an optional argument that if defined should be an Dictionary<string,object> containing
-any of the following values defined, although none of them are required.
+Options is an optional argument that if defined should be an Dictionary<string,object> containing any of the following values defined, although none of them are required.

-- **VapidDetails** should be a VapidDetails object with *subject*, *publicKey* and
+- **VapidDetails** should be a VapidDetails object with _subject_, _publicKey_ and
-*privateKey* values defined.
+  _privateKey_ values defined.
 These values should follow the [Voluntary Application Server Identification (VAPID) for Web Push (RFC8292)](https://datatracker.ietf.org/doc/html/rfc8292).
 - **TTL** is a value in seconds that describes how long a push message is
   retained by the push service (by default, four weeks).
 - **ContentEncoding** Only Aes128gcm is supported
 - **Urgency** [Urgency of notification](https://datatracker.ietf.org/doc/html/rfc8030#section-5.3)
 - **Topic** Replacing messages with a [topic header](https://datatracker.ietf.org/doc/html/rfc8030#section-5.4)